Różan: History

 In the late Middle Ages, Różan emerged as an important trade center of northeastern Mazovia.
 Enjoying the support of Mazovian Dukes, especially Janusz I of Warsaw, in 1378 it received town charter, and became a capital of a separate province, the Land of Różan.
 In 1525, Mazovia was directly incorporated to the Kingdom of Poland and became part of the Masovian Voivodeship of the Greater Poland Province.
 Różan became a royal town of the Polish Crown and seat of a starosta.
 In 1565, the town had 330 houses and a population of about 2,000.
 It also probably had as many as six churches, and a castle, which guarded the nearby border with Ducal Prussia, a Polish fief.
 Furthermore, there was a bridge over the Narew, which fortified the importance of Rozan as a trade and administrative center.

 The town prospered until the disastrous Swedish invasion of Poland (1655–1660), when it was ransacked and burned by the invaders.
 Following the Partitions of Poland and the Congress of Vienna, Rozan in 1815 became part of Russian-controlled Congress Poland, where it remained until World War I. During the January Uprising, clashes between Polish insurgents and Russian troops took place near Różan on April 24 and August 21, 1863.
 The uprising was widely supported by local residents, and as punishment, in 1870 Russians stripped Różan of its town charter.
 Nevertheless, Różan was a strong garrison of the Imperial Russian Army, with four forts, built after 1886.

 The crossing of the Narew at Różan had significant military importance in the first half of the 20th century.
 The Russian Imperial Army fortified and garrisoned Różan around 1900.
 The Różan Fortress was built at that time.
 It was defended against German attacks in 1915 in the course of World War I.

-After the war, in 1918, Poland regained independence and control of Różan, and town rights was restored in 1919.
+After the war, in 1918, Poland regained independence and control of Różan.
+Town rights were restored in 1919.

 During the Polish–Soviet War, the invading Russians captured 13 Polish soldiers in the town and murdered them in the village of Miecze on August 23, 1920.
 There is a mass grave of the massacred soldiers at the local Catholic cemetery.

 Rożan was fortified further before 1939.
 By 1939, its population grew to 5,800.